thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 - https://github.com/wildfly-swarm-openshiftio-boosters/wfswarm-booster-license-generator

-The following script generates and adds the licenses to the branch:
+The following script generates and adds the licenses to the local master branch:

 Community:
 ```